-People with visual or cognitive impairments often rely on screenreader software to read out digital text to them, even if they have a good amount of residual vision.
+People with visual or cognitive impairments often rely on screenreader software to read out digital text to them, even if they have a degree of residual vision.

 PDFs are print documents and should not be used for communicating information electronically.
 While it is technically possible to make PDFs in a way that does not exclude people with screenreaders, doing so requires specific software and expertise.
 Using a more appropriate format, such as HTML, is a much better solution.